Ip-commits/PD2/README.md

-This is a JSON meta test.
+This is a meta data repository for Ip's Payday 2 mods.